datalad-handbook/book/docs/usecases/external_collaboration.rst

    Be mindful that the dataset you are sharing does not "accidentally" make file contents available with an autoenabled special remote that is accessible (to some).
    Before publishing a "public" dataset, consider running ``git annex dead [remote-name]`` for any special remotes that you want to hide.

-If you want to generate artificial data in place of sensitive content, you need to do that prior to publishing your dataset.
-How to do this will depend on your data, and not always will this be easy.
-While it may be easy to generate good-enough artificial tabular data [#f5]_, it can be near impossible for more complex, multidimensional data.
-In the latter cases, it may be easier to add example files that follow the naming scheme of the dataset but are fine to share openly (e.g., public data, phantom/test data, ...).
-Let's take a look at how some of these options could look in practice.
+Let's take a look at how this could look in practice.
-For this, we will first clone the dataset and get the relevant files:
+We will first clone the dataset and get the relevant files:

 .. runrecord:: _examples/remote-analysis-111
    :language: console